-Attach your webcam to your tripod, and then set it up in a way so your webcam is positioned in front of your monitor, covering the feed of the other person’s video.
+Attach your webcam to your tripod, and then position the camera in a way so your webcam is positioned in front of your monitor, covering the feed of the other person’s video.

 In terms of placement, have you ever heard that old advice given to actors that says, “Look at the bridge of the audience’s nose rather than directly in their eyes.”

 The same concept’s true here: Position your webcam so it sits right below the recipient’s eyes.
-If your video conference software is full screen, usually that means in the center of the screen.
+If your video conferencing software is full screen, usually that means in the center of the screen.

 If not, you may have to play around with it a little bit to find the right positioning.
 But once you’ve found the right place for it, you can still look at their video feed while continuing to deliver that feeling of eye contact and connection which will make video calls more personal.